How To Make Disinfecting Wipes

 In a separate container, pour enough isopropyl alcohol (70 percent or higher) to cover and saturate the towels.
 Three cups of alcohol will soak about 40 folded paper towels.

 Next, add 10 to 20 drops of essential oils to the alcohol, if desired.
-Essential oils add a pleasant scent, and some oils do have antibacterial qualities.
+Essential oils add a pleasant scent, and some oils have antibacterial qualities.

 Recommended oils with some antibacterial qualities include tea tree, lavender, geranium, lemon, orange, eucalyptus, rosemary, cinnamon, clove, thyme, and peppermint oils.